 - Strengthen your body’s core muscles: Your core muscle groups can be found within your trunk and abdomen, and they serve to support your spine in its natural position.
 When they are weak, your spine gets out of alignment, which can even occur while lying down on a bed.
 Investigate exercises and stretches that build core muscle strength.

-It was mentioned above about the importance of building up the strength in your body’s “core” muscles, those surrounding and supporting our spines, and how it pertains to reducing lower back pain issues.
-There exist several ways to exercise and strengthen core muscles at home, such as the aforementioned yoga and pilates, along with light free weight training and other workout modalities.
+It was mentioned above about the importance of building up the strength in your body’s core muscles, those surrounding and supporting our spines, and how it pertains to reducing lower back pain issues.
+There are several ways to exercise and strengthen core muscles at home, such as the aforementioned yoga and Pilates, along with light free weight training and other workout modalities.